The Quest for Ancestral Faces

 But today science and the art of facial representation make it possible to bring back those faces, endowing these skulls with the muscles, tissue, skin and eyes they had lost.
 That’s the purpose of this quest for ancestral faces, to return them from the mist and meet the Canarians of today, to put together the images of both, to let them talk to one another, about one another, the way the photographs of our grandparents talk, hanging on a wall or resting on a shelf.
 Because an image is the most direct and moving way to bring their memory closer and to value their fragile heritage, to get to know them and feel them as our own, reinforcing our singular mixed-race identity and enabling us to recover, care for and convey their memory and legacy to future generations.

 Originally arriving in the Canary Islands to photograph the lives of cave dwellers, Francesca Phillips became intrigued by the mysteries surrounding their indigenous population and the connection between them and the people of today.
-Conceived, produced and curated by Francesca, The Quest for Ancestral Faces is the result of her multidisciplinary art and science research project, the objective of which is to provide a more complete picture of the heritage of the islands.
+Conceived, produced and curated by Francesca, The Quest for Ancestral Faces (La búsqueda de caras ancestrales) is a multidisciplinary art and science research project, the objective of which is to provide a more complete picture of the heritage of the islands.
 Including themes of migration, ancestry and culture, it explores identity, ´canariedad´, in the current population in relation to their indigenous ancestors, reveals the faces of these earliest inhabitants, and opens the window on a rich history that is for the most part concealed by the familiar tourist industry.

 Just over five hundred years ago the Castilians invaded and conquered a mysterious and isolated population lying between the three continents of Africa, Europe and America.
 Pliny the Elder wrote about the Canary Islands in his encyclopaedia Naturalis Historia in AD 77-79, and throughout the centuries the archipelago has sustained continuous migratory waves.
 Genetic analyses have now established that the original settlers were North African Berbers, Amazighs, and that their DNA remains in the contemporary Canarian population.
 Francesca has made over fifty portraits of people from across the eight islands, along with video interviews and conversations between experts in the fields of genetics, archaeology and anthropology, and with a selection of the portrait sitters.

-Curated by Francesca, with co-curation by Prof Caroline Wilkinson, the inaugural exhibition of The Quest for Ancestral Faces (La búsqueda de caras ancestrales) was presented at El Museo Canario in Las Palmas, Gran Canaria from 14th December 2018 – 31st March 2019, within the framework of the II Congress of Museums of the Canary Islands and organized by the General Directorate of Cultural Heritage of the Government of the Canary Islands.
+Curated by Francesca, with co-curation by Prof Caroline Wilkinson of the ancient remains element, the exhibition of The Quest for Ancestral Faces had its inaugural presentation at El Museo Canario in Las Palmas, Gran Canaria from 14th December 2018 – 31st March 2019, within the framework of the II Congress of Museums of the Canary Islands and organized by the General Directorate of Cultural Heritage of the Government of the Canary Islands.
 Forty-nine of the skulls depicted are held in El Museo Canario, the remaining two in the Benahoarita Archaeological Museum of La Palma and the collection of the Cabildo of Lanzarote respectively.
 Also presented is the animated 4D face of a male mummy from the museum’s collection and images of the average pre-Hispanic man, woman and child, produced by Face Lab.